AlexWaygood/typeshed-stats/examples/example.md

 ### Statistics on the annotations in typeshed's stubs for `pycurl`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 17
+    - Annotated parameters: 81
-    - Unannotated parameters: 5
+    - Unannotated parameters: 4
-    - Explicit `Any` parameters: 0
+    - Explicit `Any` parameters: 4
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-    - Annotated returns: 28
+    - Annotated returns: 73
-    - Unannotated returns: 4
+    - Unannotated returns: 0
     - Explicit `Any` returns: 2
     - Explicitly `Incomplete` (or partially `Incomplete`) returns: 4
 - Variables:
-    - Annotated variables: 683
+    - Annotated variables: 734
     - Explicit `Any` variables: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) variables: 0
 - Class definitions:
-    - Total class definitions: 4
+    - Total class definitions: 11
     - Class definitions with `Any`: 0
     - Class definitions marked as at least partially `Incomplete`: 0